 About Australian Lions Hearing Dogs

-One in six Australians suffer from some form of hearing loss with this number expected to rise to one in four by 2050.
+One in six Australians have some form of hearing loss with this number expected to rise to one in four by 2050.
 This number is greatly increased in older Australians.
 The technological advances with hearing aids and cochlear implants continue to improve with each passing day, however there are times when something else is needed.
 This is where a Lions Hearing Dog helps!

 From the hard of hearing person who takes their aid off at night to the profoundly deaf person where no aids help, many Australians live at risk when they can’t hear sounds such as the knock at the door, a telephone or, most seriously, a smoke alarm.